 For instance, when there is a waterfall, you need a medium base of sound while there is gunfire a high bass sound quality is required.

-Thus, it is very important that the volume gets auto shifted, in hands-free mode while keeping your concentration intact on your gaming.
+Thus, it is essential that the volume gets auto shifted, in hands-free mode while keeping your concentration intact on your gaming.

 Now let’s find out some of the perks of a high-end surround system.

-The following are some of the major benefits that you can enjoy with a surround system over others:
+The following are some of the significant benefits that you can enjoy with a surround system over others:

-- Advanced and improved realistic sound: With the additional help of multiple more speakers arranged at almost all angles that counts to be more than ten speakers, this is definitely the most realistic audio output that you can expect while your gaming.
+- Advanced and improved realistic sound: With the additional help of multiple more speakers arranged at almost all angles that count to be more than ten speakers, this is the most realistic audio output that you can expect during your gaming.